Anirudh-Kulkarni/100-Days-of-Python/README.md

 ![100-days-of-code](python.jpg)

 This repository showcases some of the Python programs I wrote while doing the Udemy course [100 Days of Code: The Complete Python Pro Bootcamp](http://www.udemy.com/course/100-days-of-code/).
-This is an excellent course and I would highly recommend it to anyone interested in learning and enhancing their coding skills in Python.
-All credits for the programs below go to Angela Yu and her team.
+I thank Angela Yu and her team for this excellent course and I would highly recommend it to anyone interested in learning and enhancing their coding skills in Python.
 Photos are taken from the [Unsplash website](https://unsplash.com).

 ## Topics Covered